 Though x-rays cannot show the meniscus tear, it helps to determine the other problems with the knee that cause similar symptoms.
 But MRI Scan can produce detailed images of both hard and soft tissues which can detect a torn meniscus.

 How can a Meniscus Tear be Treated?

-The treatment for a torn meniscus depends on the several things such as the type of tear, its exact location and the severity.
-The treatment choices may also be affected when considered the patient’s age and how active he/she are.
+The treatment for a torn meniscus depends on several things such as the type of tear, its exact location, and the severity.
+The treatment choices may also be affected when considered the patient’s age and how active he/she is.

 How can Meniscus Tear be Prevented?